University and Community Resources

 Note: There are a few limited circumstances where even confidential resources are legally-mandated to report information.
 These may include cases involving abuse of minors, persons with disabilities, or the elderly; when required to provide testimony in response to a subpoena or court order; or where an individual is at risk of imminent harm to self or others.

-Simmons has also designated the Director of Violence Prevention and Education Outreach as a confidential resource for students who have experienced gender-based misconduct and need support and/or access to resources.
-Here is the contact info for this resource:
+In addition, Simmons has designated Matoaka Kipp, Director of the REEF Support Center, as Simmons' Confidential Resource Person.
+Matoaka can serve as a confidential resource for students who have experienced sexual harassment and need support and/or access to resources.
+Students can reach Matoaka at [email protected].

 The physical well-being and safety of students, faculty, and staff is important to us.
-Additional community resources offer support to those who experience gender-based misconduct and can provide crisis intervention services, counseling, medical attention, and assistance in interfacing with the criminal justice system.
+Additional community resources offer support to those who experience sexual harassment and can provide crisis intervention services, counseling, medical attention, and assistance in interfacing with the criminal justice system.
 All individuals are encouraged to use the resources that are best suited to their needs, whether on- or off-campus.